 Public transportation such as buses and trains are common only in large cities in the USA.
 Jefferson City does not have any of these services.
-C-N, through the office of International Student Services (471-4805; 865-387-6089), works to provide transportation for you to the airport or bus station according to the information below.
+C-N, through Global Education, works to provide transportation for you to the airport according to the following guidelines and transportation policy.

-The following regulations apply when requesting transportation:
+When requesting transportation:

-Transportation to and from the airport/bus station is provided at the beginning of fall semester, at the end of fall semester (which is also the beginning of Christmas/Winter Break), at the beginning of spring semester (which is also the end of Christmas/Winter Break), at the end of spring semester, and at the end of summer sessions.
-There may be some transportation at the beginning and end of spring break; you will receive information concerning spring break at the beginning of the spring semester through the weekly Global Ed Newsletter.
+Transportation to and from Knoxville airport is provided at the beginning and end of each semester.
+There may some transportation be at beginning and end of spring break; you will receive information concerning spring break at the beginning of the spring semester through the weekly Global Ed Newsletter.

 Usually, the earlier your flight arrangements are made the less expensive the tickets.
-As soon as you have made your travel plans, make your request for transportation to the airport/bus station.
-Make this request to Phyllis Hoover

-(phoover@cn.edu) at least seven (7) days before leaving.
+As soon as you have made your travel plans, make your request for transportation to the airport.
+Make this request to Bevan Brown (bbrown@cn.edu) at least seven (7) days before leaving unless it is an emergency.
 Failure to submit a request seven days in advance may result in you having to find a friend to take you to the airport or bus station.
-Or, you may need to use a taxi cab service.
-There are three taxi companies in Morristown.
-They need at least 24 hours' notice.
-The taxi charge to the airport is approximately \$90.
-The taxi charge to the Greyhound Bus Station in Knoxville is approximately \$60.
-Information on taxi companies is available in the International Student Services Office.
+Or you may need to use a taxi service.

-If you arrive at the airport/bus station on a return trip without having made prior arrangements for C-N to pick you up, you will need to use a taxi.
+If you arrive at the airport on a return trip without having made arrangements for C-N to pick you up, you may need to use a taxi.
 A taxi from the airport to C-N is approximately \$90.
 (There are usually taxis from several companies; ask several drivers what they charge before you employ one.)

-If your flight is delayed, contact the Center for Global Education cell phone at (865) 387-6089 as soon as possible so your driver can be notified.
+If your flight is delayed, contact the Center for Global Education as soon as possible so your driver can be notified.
 Carson-Newman wants to provide this service to you, but we ask for your assistance and cooperation in making the scheduling possible.
 We cannot provide the service 24 hours a day.
+Before departing, check your specific airline for regulations on the number of luggage items and weight of each piece of checked luggage allowed for international and domestic flights.